AdriBesson/AdriBesson.github.io/code.md

 ---

 I do my best to make my research reproducible and you can find code associated with my publications on the publication page.
-Here are some pieces of code related to my
+Here are pieces of code related to some other projects/courses.
+Feel free to visit my [Github](https://github.com/AdriBesson) to have a more exhaustive list!

 ### Courses